Virgin Media O2 Logo in white

 WiFi 6 eliminates lag and buffering for an excellent streaming, gaming, and browsing experience across a multitude of devices.
 Its key advantage isn't just faster peak speeds - it's consistent high-performance speeds to every device on the busy modern network.
 No more battling for bandwidth!

-Your actual speed will depend on your broadband connectivity, router model, device capabilities, distance from router, and other environmental factors like wireless interference.
+Your actual speed will depend on your broadband connectivity, router model, device capabilities, and other factors like distance from the router or wireless interference.
 Use our broadband speed test to find out your real-time speed.

 WiFi 6 vs WiFi 5: What’s the difference?